Learn about the differences between UI and UX (and which might be a better career for you).

 Learn to apply AI in your field productively and responsibly by enrolling in Google’s UX Design Professional Certificate, recently updated to include practical AI training.

 UI designers create the graphical portions of mobile apps, websites, and devices—the elements that a user directly interacts with.
-Unlike UX, which can apply to just about any product or service, the term UI applies exclusively to digital products.
+Unlike UX, which can apply to just about any product or service, the term UI design applies exclusively to digital products.
 A UI designer seeks to make apps and websites both visually appealing and easy to navigate.
 Common tasks of a UI designer include:

 Organizing page layouts

-Choosing color palettes and fonts
+Choosing visual design elements such as color palettes and fonts

 Designing interactive elements, such as scrollers, buttons, toggles, drop-down menus, and text fields